richardcom/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC11 - Edit a book**
+**Use case: UC09 - Edit a book**

 **MSS**

-  1. User requests to edit a book and inputs new information.
+1. User requests to list books
-  2. IntelliBrary modifies the current information of that book.
+2. IntelliBrary shows a list of books
+3. User requests to edit the information of a specific book in the list
+4. IntelliBrary edits the book

     Use case ends.

 **Extensions**

-* 1a.
-The book to be editted cannot be found.

-    * 1a1.
-IntelliBrary shows an error message.
+* 2a.
+The list is empty.

   Use case ends.

+* 3a.
+The given command format is invalid.

+    * 3a1.
+IntelliBrary reminds the user of incorrect command format.

+      Use case resumes at step 2.

-**Use case: UC12 - Check the borrowing status of a book**
+**Use case: UC10 - Check the borrowing status of a book**

 **MSS**
   1. User requests to check the borrowing status of a book.